Będzin – castle

 The entrance to the upper ward was via a three-storey gatehouse.
 After entering it, you turned left and walked through the entire zwinger (area between the walls), until the gatehouse was reached again, and after the right turn you entered the courtyard (now the so-called inn is there).
 Due to the change in the height of the ground, less than 5 meters, the second entrance to the gatehouse was already on the second floor, above the first passage from the outer bailey.
 To additionally secure the gate, the entrance to the courtyard of the upper ward was flanked by a loop hole pierced in the side wall of the residential building (main house).
 The inner defensive wall of the upper castle was much higher than the outer one.
 It is possible that the outer one was equipped with hoarding, the inner one certainly had a battlement.

-The cylindrical tower obtained a diameter of 10.7 meters.
-Originally, it was slightly higher and had four floors with an ogival, Gothic entrance opening at the third level.
-It was possible to get to it via a ladder or a walk running along the wall and then along a wooden porch.
-Communication inside the tower took place via ladders.
-The lowest level was a dark, cramped and stuffy, high ground floor, starting below the level with the entrance portal.
-Above, there were two more floors separated by wooden ceilings.
-The original top of the tower is unknown, it is not known whether it was roofed or equipped with an open battlemented blatform.
-In the late Middle Ages, the tower could be raised with bricks.
+The cylindrical tower had a diameter of 10.7 meters and walls approximately 4 meters thick at ground level.
+Originally, it contained four storeys, defined by wall offsets that served to support the beamed ceilings.
+The entrance was in a pointed opening at the third storey level.
+Access was via a ladder or a wall-walk running along the wall’s crown and then along a timber porch.
+Communication within the tower was via ladders.
+The lowest level was a dark, cramped, and stuffy, high ground floor, beginning below the level of the entrance portal.
+Above it were two more storeys separated by wooden ceilings.
+The original tower’s terminus may have been roofed or equipped with an open, battlemented platform, from which active defense was likely conducted (no arrowslits were created in the tower’s walls).
+In the late Middle Ages the tower was probably raised using brick.

 Current state